KITS: 2005–2010

 Howard Stern ended his syndicated morning show in December 2005, and departed for Sirius Satellite Radio.
-In response, CBS Radio flipped nearly all its alternative-formatted radio stations to an all-talk format known as "Free FM."
-Live 105 was allowed to keep its music format and thus decided to go in a music-oriented direction for its subsequent morning show, The Woody Show (originally The Morning Music Co-op, then The Woody, Tony and Ravey Show).
+In response, CBS Radio flipped nearly all its alternative-formatted radio stations to an all-talk format known as "Free FM".
+KITS was allowed to keep its music format and thus decided to go in a music-oriented direction for its subsequent morning show, The Woody Show (originally The Morning Music Co-op, then The Woody, Tony and Ravey Show).
 It was hosted by Jeff "Woody" Fife, Tony Mott, and Renee Ravey, with producer Greg Gory and assistant producer Jason "White Menace" McMurry.
 Woody, Tony, and Ravey had previously worked afternoons on Chicago alternative rock station WKQX.

 The show made its debut on January 3, 2006.
 The show started gaining popularity, retaining many of the original listeners from Howard Stern.
 In November 2006, the station hired a new Program Director, Dave Numme, who was already programming KUFO in Portland (now KXL-FM), another station owned by the CBS Radio.
-In 2008, Black Planet, the station's underground goth show, returned for a two hour Halloween special.
+In 2008, Black Planet, the station's underground goth show, returned for a two-hour Halloween special.

 Originally thought to be an April Fools' Day joke, The Woody Show was taken off the air on April 1, 2009.
 It was later confirmed that several members of the program were fired by CBS Radio management.
 (The Woody Show is now based at alternative rock station KYSR Los Angeles and syndicated nationally by iHeartMedia.)
 On April 20, 2009, KITS announced that No Name would lead the station's new morning show, to be known as The No Name Show, originally with Greg Gory and Katie as side kicks.
 The DJ known as No Name had formerly been the morning show co-host on KLLC and a former night jock on KITS in the late 1990s and early 2000s.

-Greg Gory was fired from Live 105 on July 16, 2009, with Matty Staudt taking over producer duties.
+Greg Gory was fired from KITS on July 16, 2009, with Matty Staudt taking over producer duties.
 Staudt and No Name had worked together at KLLC for numerous years.
-However, the morning show was unable to gain traction in the ratings and Staudt was let go after one year.
-In October 2009, Dave Numme was released from his position as program director and the programming reins given to CBS Radio San Francisco VP of Programming, Michael Martin.
+However, the morning show was unable to gain traction in the ratings, and Staudt was let go after one year.
+In October 2009, Dave Numme was released from his position as program director and the programming reins given to CBS Radio San Francisco's Vice President of Programming Michael Martin.